 Outcome and Management

-The minor liver test abnormalities are reported to be self-limited, resolving with stopping drug and, in many instances, resolving rapidly even with drug continuation.
+The minor liver test abnormalities are reported to be self-limited, resolving with stopping the drug and, in many instances, resolving rapidly even with drug continuation.
 No instances of acute liver failure or chronic liver injury have been reported due to febuxostat, but the clinical experience with this agent is limited.

 REPRESENTATIVE TRADE NAMES